sturmm/wicketless/README.md

 wicketless
 ==========

-LessCSS integration for Wicket 1.5. using Mozilla's Rhino engine for runtime less compilation.
+{less} (see http://www.lesscss.org for more information) integration for Wicket 1.5. using Mozilla's Rhino engine for runtime less compilation.
 Other wicket versions are in Progress.

 Use it like every other css resource reference:
 ```java